 The asset's or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.

-Following is a description of the valuation methodology used for assets measured at fair value.
-There have been no changes in the methodology used at June 30, 2023.
+Following are descriptions of the valuation methodology used for assets measured at fair value.
+There have been no changes in the methodology used at June 30, 2024 and 2023.